What Are Options?

 Most brokers offer paper trading.
 Practice for at least 3 months before using real money.
 Track your would-be results honestly.

-Step 2: Start with Covered Calls
+Step 2: Model Covered Calls

 Step 5: Learn from Losses